-- Our faculty members are fully committed to distance learning.
-You receive individual attention from your advisor and communicate with them via telephone or email.
+- Our faculty are fully committed to distance learning.

-- For the required practicum, you and your advisor arrange a mutually agreeable site in your local area.
+- For the required practicum, you and your practicum instructor will arrange a mutually agreeable site in your local area.

 Nursing Core Courses and Electives